greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/arch_overview.html.md

 ### <a id="topic12"></a>Switch Configuration

 When using multiple 10 Gigabit Ethernet switches within your Greenplum Database array, evenly divide the number of subnets between each switch.
 In this example configuration, if we had two switches, NICs 1 and 2 on each host would use switch 1 and NICs 3 and 4 on each host would use switch 2.
-For the master host, the host name bound to NIC 1 \(and therefore using switch 1\) is the effective master host name for the array.
-Therefore, if deploying a warm standby master for redundancy purposes, the standby master should map to a NIC that uses a different switch than the primary master.
+For the coordinator host, the host name bound to NIC 1 \(and therefore using switch 1\) is the effective coordinator host name for the array.
+Therefore, if deploying a warm standby coordinator for redundancy purposes, the standby coordinator should map to a NIC that uses a different switch than the primary coordinator.

 ![Example Switch Configuration](../../install_guide/graphics/multi_switch_arch.jpg "Example Switch Configuration")